 The UARTUtils.c file in the UART Console example provides the functions shown in the previous figure for use as the Abort function (UARTUtils_systemAbort), the Putch function (UARTUtils_systemPutch), and the Ready function (UARTUtils_systemReady).
-In these functions, the SysFlex System Support module is configured to use UARTO.
+These functions use UARTO.
 In the UARTUtils_systemPutch() function, the character is sent out to the UART via the UART_writePolling() API.